Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ## DETAILS OF THE DATA PERSISTENCE MECHANISMS IN USE

 Each user, challenge and sponsor is stored as a JSON object to allow for easy parsing and sending of payloads.
-The JSON format was used because parsing libraries exist for all devices.
+The JSON format was used because parsing libraries exist for all devices, which allowed more time for development of the product logic as opposed to needing to parse JSON.

 In order to allow persistence we used [users.json](/desktop/management_dashboard/data/users.json), [sponsors.json](/desktop/management_dashboard/data/sponsors.json) and [challenges.json](/desktop/management_dashboard/data/challenges.json) files to permanently store respective data.
 This permanent data storage allows to separate the API from having to worry about how the data is stored or if data will be lost when the software crashes.
 This format allows the central server to send an entire user profile when receiving a request from the M5 or web device to pull a profile using the data API.
 To emulate a relational database, each user and sponsor object contains a challenges_id array which contains all the ids of currently enrolled challenges.
 Challenge_id array parameter is used to refer to enrolled challenges from challenges.json in order to keep payload lengths below the MQTT maximum.
 Similarly, each sponsor object also contains a challenge_id array (foreign key that refers to challenges data).
 Additionally, data will only be accessed when required (processing requests or updating user remaining health).
 This structure would ideally be implemented in a SQL relational database to increase speed and maintanability, as mentioned in project evaluation.